likethebourbon/auralayer/README.md

 - [ ] duplicate layer button
       **Brian:** Completed.
 This was difficult 😞.
 There is now a button with this functionality in each layer settings fly-out menu
 - [ ] cmd+a to select all segments within a layer (but probably not deleted segs/presence 0 segs)
+      **Brian:** Complete.
+Also works when multiple layers are selected.
+All segments from all selected layers that have a presence > 0 will be selected
 - [ ] "merge right/left" when selecting multiple segs should merge all selected segs into the leftmost/rightmost seg
 - [ ] background image of just a lower/upper border or a box
 - [ ] shift+click selects all contiguous segments; cmd+click selects multiple segments